Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Best Marble Cake Recipe (Moist Butter Marble Cake)

 • If you bake it in low temperature 300°-320°F (150°-160°C), the outer skin will be very soft and results in the no skin marble cake.
 If you bake it in 340°-360°F (170° – 180°C), it will have a brownish skin as most marble cake does.

 Make sure you do not over bake the cake to keep the moisture.
 Use a good brand for the butter.
-Cling wrap the cake, the next day it will be even moister.
+Spray the cake with melted butter, cling wrap the cake, the next day it will be even moister.

 Storage